-Target group: Communication specialist, resident expert, architect, technical process supervisor (quality manager)
+Target group: Communication specialists, resident experts, architects, technical process supervisors (quality manager)

-Objective: To enable resident specialists to conduct an effective survey in apartment buildings.
-Using practical examples and sample resident surveys, participants will learn how to translate the information collected into resident requirements.
-This also highlights the importance of uncovering the question behind the requests.
-Based on the customer requirements, participants learn to define the objectives of the entire project.
+- · Nudging residents 'Get them interested and make them have time for it' - · Create awareness of a common problem - · The roles in a group: Six thinking hats of De Bono Embrace resistance - · To enable resident specialists to conduct an effective survey in apartment buildings. - Using practical examples and sample resident surveys, participants will learn how to translate the information collected into resident requirements.
+This also highlights the importance of uncovering the question behind the requests. - Based on the customer requirements, participants learn to define the objectives of the entire project.
 These will guide all project decisions and quality control of all steps during the project.
 It is therefore important to set up a balanced set of functional requirements and performance indicators.